About

 Maria Theoharous – podcaster

 You know you’re a keen sewist when no matter where you are or what you’re doing, you keep looking at what people are wearing and think…I can make that, with ‘this’ pattern and ‘that’ fabric.
 This mindset fuels Maria to keep sewing, blogging about sewing and sharing her sewing projects on Instagram.
 It only made sense to Maria to create Australia and New Zealand’s first sewing podcast, to give a voice to her fellow sewists.
-Maria is your podcast contact point, production developer, general sound engineer wiz and sewing fanatic.
-You can do day tours in Sydney with Maria as well in 2023.
+Maria is your podcast contact point, production developer, general sound engineer wiz (Diploma of Screen and Media) and sewing fanatic.

 Following four sell-out annual events in Cambridge, The Fold Line and Charlotte Emma Patterns are bringing The Sewing Weekender online for a third year, on Saturday 21st – Sunday 22nd May 2022